 - TransMac offers you a 15 days period of free trial for your evaluation.

 You will have to buy the TransMac license key for continued use.
-Buy it at $59.00 only.
+Buy it for $59.00 only.

 9. Win32 Disk Imager (Windows & Linux, Free)

 One of the truest alternatives to Rufus is Win32 Disk Imager.
 The tool is one of the oldest applications for flashing low-level utility OS, such as Raspbian onto SD cards and USB drives.
 You have to provide the source image, select the stick where you want to flash, click Write, and it is done.